geisa/specification/source/api/discovery.rst

 Application Deployment Manifest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each GEISA application may retrieve it's own application deployment manifest.
+Each GEISA application may retrieve its own application deployment manifest.
 This manifest is also constant and not expected to change during runtime.

-Like the Platform Discovery metadata, the Application Deployment Manifest may be truly static, however it is also possible that the operator of the platform changes this data at runtime on an infrequent basis.
+Like the Platform Discovery metadata, the Application Deployment Manifest may be truly static; however, it is also possible that the operator of the platform changes this data at runtime on an infrequent basis.

 Because Application Deployment Manifest is expected to be static, GEISA platforms MUST facilitate restarting a specific application if its manifest changes.